oracle/accelerated-data-science/ads/feature_store/docs/source/feature_store.rst

 Feature Store
 *************

-Feature store is the top level entity for feature store service.
+Feature store is the top-level entity for a feature store.

 Define
 ======

-In an ADS feature store module, you can either use the Python API or YAML to define a feature_store.
+In an ADS feature store module, you can use the Python API or a yaml file to define a feature store.

-With the specified way below, you can define a feature store and give it a name.
-A ``FeatureStore`` instance will be created.
+The following example defines a feature store and gives it a name.
+A ``FeatureStore`` instance is created.

 .. tabs::